-ROLES NAME CONTACT DETAILS Designated Safeguarding Lead (DSL) Jackie Ferdinand 07801406447 jferdinand@westhamunited.co.uk Senior Lead for Safeguarding Andy Mollett (Club) 0208 548 2768 amollett@westhamunited.co.uk
+ROLES NAME CONTACT DETAILS Designated Safeguarding Lead (DSL) Jackie Ferdinand 07801406447 jferdinand@westhamunited.co.uk WHFC Senior Safeguarding Lead WHF Safeguarding Trustee 1.
+Andy Mollett 2.
+Marie Gabriel 0208 548 2768 amollett@westhamunited.co.uk marie.gabriel1@nhs.net

 5.1 It is the responsibility of every member of staff and regular visitor to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all children and vulnerable adults.
 This includes the responsibility to provide a safe environment.